 You have probably heard a tale or two about a family that went on a couple of weeks’ excursion and returned to find their house broken into.
 You may live in what is classified as a secure neighborhood, but you shouldn’t leave anything to chance.
 Every year, more than a million homes in the U.S. are burgled.

 There are a number of measures you can take to ensure you don’t become part of that grim statistic.
-They range from simply double-checking your locks before you leave to installing a security alarm system.
+They range from simply double-checking your locks before you leave to installing a security alarm system and ensuring any necessary gate repairs are up to date.
 Taking time to implement these measures will give you the extra peace of mind you need to enjoy your getaway.

 Preparing in Unexpected Ways